aurora-opensource/xviz/docs/api-reference/xviz-object.md

 ## Methods

-Apps should not directly call any methods on the XvizObject objects.
+Apps should not directly call any methods on the XVIZObject objects.